WrenSecurity/wrensec-ui/UPGRADE.md

   projects.
 * CodeMirror now requires custom ESM build step and styling is no longer being made through custom CSS (see example in the Mock module).
-* Changed task runner from Grunt to Gulp.
-See individual gulpfiles for inspiration how to perform the same change in downstream projects.
+* Changed task runner from Grunt to Gulp and introduced new module `@wrensecurity/commons-ui-build` with shared Gulp task implementation.
+See individual gulpfiles for inspiration how to switch to Gulp in downstream projects.
 * Project structure has been migrated from multimodule Maven to single Maven module with NPM workspaces.
 Maven artifact coordinates has to be migrated to the new artifact ID with separate workspace-specific classifier: